vikingeducation/assignment_ruby_api_calls/README.md

 ```

 #### Running the App

 Open up the `weather_forecast_main.rb` file

 Modify the `WeatherForecast.new(...` line to include the zip code and number of days you want to see

 Save, then run `ruby weather_forecast_api.rb`

 Comment out the line `forecast.send_request`

-Tinker around with running any of the convenience methods listed in that file
+Play around with running any of the convenience methods listed in that file

 #### Example Convenience Methods